AymaneElmahi/whats-the-genre/README.md

 ## Usage

-This project may be useful for anyone looking to implement the whats-the-genre algorithm for occupancy estimation in their own applications.
-The algorithm's non-intrusive approach makes it suitable for various applications in facilities management and smart building systems.

-_For more details about the algorithm in itself, please refer to the [paper](https://github.com/cruiseresearchgroup/whats-the-genre-Seasonal-Decomposition-Algorithm-for-Mining-Lagged-Time-Series/blob/master/paper/AusDM2017_IrvanAriefAng_(CCIS).pdf)\_
+This project may be used as a starting point for other classification projects.
+I's also a good example of how to use different classification algorithms and how to evaluate their performance using different performance measures.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>